 Beating the Closing Line refers to obtaining better odds than the final pre-event odds.
 This is also known as ‘beating the Start Price’, or ‘beating the Closing Line Value’ (CLV) in the United States.

-Bettors that can find a way to consistently beat the Closing Line will earn profits over the long-haul.
+Bettors that can find a way to consistently beat the Closing Line are likely to generate winnings over the long-haul.
 But in practice, that’s a lot more challenging than it seems.

-In this article I use my own research & findings to prove that beating the Closing Line works.
+In this article I use my own research & findings to prove that beating the Closing Line gives bettors the maximum chance of success.
 I also provide several tips for how to beat the Closing Line on a consistent basis.

 Why Beating The Closing Line (CLV) Matters